LanaSina/speciation/README.md

 1. Create a copy of `dashboard.html` as `index.html`

-To push a subfolder as root of the website: (speciation is the name of the remote, it might be "origin" by default)
+To push a subfolder as root of the website: delete gh-page brnach, then: (speciation is the name of the remote, it might be "origin" by default)

 2. `git subtree push --prefix demo/ speciation gh-pages`